dskarbek/RPN-Lang/README.md

 `"` | Push a single space onto the stack.
 `\n` | Push a new line character onto the stack.
 `{ ... }` | Quotes the enclosed tokens into a single token on the stack.
 Can be nested.
+`::` | Clone the top token on the stack.
+Useful for when you want to calculate a result based on it but also keep it.

 ## Boolean operators
 Token | Description